JetBrains/kotlin-native/PLATFORM_LIBS.md

 `OpenGL`, `zlib` and other popular native libraries on applicable platforms.

+> Note : Some libraries are not included with Kotlin on all operating systems, for example OpenGL is not available directly with Kotlin on Windows.

 On Apple platforms `objc` library is provided for interoperability with [Objective-C](https://en.wikipedia.org/wiki/Objective-C).

 Inspect the contents of `dist/klib/platform/$target` of the distribution for the details.